xavidop/alexa-nodejs-externalize-i18n/README.md

 Internationalization takes place as a fundamental step in the design and development process, rather than as a subsequent addition, which can often involve a difficult and expensive process of reengineering.
 We have to take the correct decision in terms of i18n in the beginning of our development process.

+POEditor is freemium and you can start for free with 1000 strings.
+POEditor is not so expensive, it has a very affordable prices.
+You can check it [here](https://poeditor.com/pricing/).

 I hope this example project is useful to you.

 That's all folks!